devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Database Migration Service (AWS DMS)

+- AWS Database Migration Service helps you migrate databases to AWS quickly and securely.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 - You can configure a local task and AWS DMS task to replicate the ongoing updates in your local database to the AWS database service.

 ### AWS DataSync